LBNL-ETA/SimulatorToFMU/doc/userGuide/source/installation.rst

   - Python 2.7.13
   - Python 3.5.0
-  - Dymola 2017 FD01
+  - Dymola 2017 FD01 (Windows and Linux)
-  - OpenModelica 1.11.0
+  - OpenModelica 1.11.0 (Windows)

 .. note::

    SimulatorToFMU can use OpenModelica and Dymola to export a Simulator as an FMU.

-   However OpenModelica and Dymola (on Linux) do not copy all required libraries dependencies to the FMU.
+   However OpenModelica (on sWindows) and Dymola (on Linux) do not copy all required libraries dependencies to the FMU.

    As a workaround, SimulatorToFMU checks if there are missing libraries dependencies and copies the dependencies to the FMU.